http406/Torus-Knot/README.md

 ---

 ### **Equation Used in the Code**
-The equation used to generate the Torus Knot in your code is:
+The equation used to generate the Torus Knot in this code is:

 ![Image](https://github.com/user-attachments/assets/050f3405-ea39-423f-8dd2-389f6016060f)